Is Measure ULA (“Mansion Tax”) Affecting the Westside Market? Here’s What I Really See.

 ULA changed behavior — not demand.

-• The Westside remains one of the most stable luxury markets in California
+The Westside remains one of the most resilient luxury markets in California.

 The tax didn’t break the market.